-Verification of 'having done the things right' and validation of 'having done the right things' are in the literature sometimes represented as the 'V-model', where each verification-step and each validation-step is linked to the corresponding requirement as defined at the outset of the process.
-As this gives the impression that the requirements will not change during the implementation process, the 'V-model' is not described in this document because disposal programmes are developed in a stepwise manner over a long period of time, where many requirements will experience some changes as part of the stepwise refinement and because of new information becoming available in the lengthy process of implementation.
+19 Verification of 'having done the things right' and validation of 'having done the right things' are in the literature sometimes represented as the 'V-model', where each verification-step and each validation-step is linked to the corresponding requirement as defined at the outset of the process.
+As this gives the impression that the requirements will not change during the implementation process, the 'V-model' is not described in this document because disposal programmes are developed in a stepwise manner over a long period of time, where many requirements will experience some changes as part of the stepwise refinement and because of new information becoming available in the lengthy process of implementation, see e.g., EURAD (2024a, chapter 2.7).